TheDepe/VAREN/README.md

 ---

 ## TO DOS:
-- Extend/ the Vertex Selector for each model.
+- [ ] Extend/ the Vertex Selector for each model.
 Currently missing are the Hooves.
+- [ ] Remove Chumpy dependency (not only needed for reading the current file formats)

 ## Table of Contents
   * [License](#license)